basil08/basil08.github.io/content/bookshelf.md

 4. {{<ds sum="**Mrs. Warren's Profession | George Bernard Shaw**">}}
 {{</ds>}}

+5. {{<ds sum="**Sputnik Sweetheart | Haruki Murakami**">}}

+Hmmm meh.
+Personally, I am more of a realist and Murakami's writing about fantasy and supernormal phenomena simply didn't make the cut.
+I felt like puking to be honest (and no offense to the person).
+I liked Kerouac's OTR much more simply because of its raw realism.

+Okay, rant over.
+SS is a fantastical love triangle essentially.
+Without a resolution, it tells us the beginning and the middle of how two love stories came into being and never really took off.
+I think the lack of an ending like one of those Romantic novels is perhaps the only bit of realism that I could relate too.
+Also, to give credit when it's due, I liked his monologue ramblings especially those by the first person narrator.
+He asks some good questions there.
+A mediocre read overall.
+Perhaps, Norwegian Woods have been better.
+I don't know.

+{{</ds>}}

 ## Unfinished

 Anything read more than 5% but less than 100% is noted here.
 I have to keep a running tab of how reckless I am with my books. _sigh_.